Current Projects

 Roadmap to achieve carbon neutrality in Japan by 2050 considering household demographics and population dynamics |

-This study will explore various energy consumption patterns and attributes in the household sector that can inform the design and implementation of appropriate measures to realise the carbon-neutrality vision of the Japanese government by 2050.
+This project explores various energy consumption patterns and attributes in the household sector that can inform the design and implementation of appropriate measures to realise the carbon-neutrality vision of the Japanese government by 2050.
 It will conduct scenario analysis for a carbon neutral roadmap in response to the COVID-19 pandemic and the aging Japanese society.

 |